ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-removal.md

 {: #hcxclient-removal-uninstall-prereq-uninst-hva}

 * Cancel or reset the execution time for any migrations that might occur during the uninstallation task.
-* Check the vSphere Web Client task console for any running migrations, and wait until they are complete.
+* Check the VMware vSphere® Web Client task console for any running migrations, and wait until they are complete.
 * Ensure that no active Hybrid Cloud Services tasks exist.

 Never delete virtual appliances from the vSphere inventory.
 Always use the management portal to interact with the service virtual appliances.